ntpissarra/ntpissarra/README.md

-<p align="left">I'm Nathanael, a Full Stack Developer learning Native IOS Development.
+<p align="left">I'm Nathanael, a Full Stack Developer learning Rust.
 Dedicated myself to honing my skills and expanding my knowledge in the world of software development.</p>

 <h2 align="left">I code with</h2>